Liltyki/Cyber-Portfolio/WritupsCTF/Tempest_THM.md

 ### Privilege Escalation - Exploting Privileges

-With my investigation around the Encoding command i already know lot of things about how the attacker gain more privilege.
-And i already discover the second c2 connection  with the file Final.exe.
+Through my analysis of the decoded commands, I already know a lot about how the attacker gained higher privileges.
+I also identified a second C2 connection involving the file `final.exe`.

-I know the attacker downloaded another binary for the escalation and with a rapid filter with wireshark i discover the file who permit to gain root privilege.
-I assume he use the same Ip adress and bingo i find something .
+I know the attacker downloaded another binary for escalation.
+Using a quick Wireshark filter, I assume he uses the same IP address  and I find the file that allowed him to gain root privileges.

 <img width="700"  alt="Capture d&#39;écran 2026-06-08 151325" src="https://github.com/user-attachments/assets/e3569eeb-a0ee-4c87-baa8-0bc1ee2fe0aa" />

-Again i get the Sha256 Hash with sysmon filter by Event ID 1 and file name for taking more information with VirusTotal.
-I know the malware name and how he's work : Printspoofer , a tools who abuse to "SeTmpersonatePrivilege" to gain a escalation .
+I then get the SHA-256 hash via Sysmon (Event ID 1, filtered by file name) to look up the binary on **VirusTotal**.
+The result identifies the malware as **PrintSpoofer**  a tool that abuses the `SeImpersonatePrivilege` to gain SYSTEM-level privilege escalation.

-The last file i need to check  is final.exe who will put another c2 connection.
-I find the second c2 connection information because more early when i make some investigation with the ip destination i find another communication with the port 8080.
+The last file I need to investigate is `final.exe`, which sets up another C2 connection.
+I find the second C2 information because earlier in my investigation of the destination IP, I noticed another communication on **port 8080**..

 <img width="700"  alt="Capture d&#39;écran 2026-06-08 152933" src="https://github.com/user-attachments/assets/b975a6dc-96b7-426c-b166-1a47d2a13629" />